 Pictures and Video in Chichen Itza

-As we mentioned before, professional pictures and videos are restricted, and you need to pay for a permit.
+As we mentioned before, professional pictures and videos are restricted, and you must pay for a permit.

-Traveling in Mexico with your camera could be uncomfortable since, at every Archeological Zone, the local administration will consider if your camera is professional or not.
+Traveling in Mexico with your camera could be uncomfortable since, at every Archeological Zone, the local administration will consider whether your camera is professional.

 If you can smuggle your camera inside and consider taking pictures with your camera, you could get a fine.
 Photos and videos with your mobile phone are Ok.

-Other tips to plan your visit to Chichen Itza
+Other tips for planning your visit to Chichen Itza

-But we didn’t want you to left aside some extra tips for you to plan to visit Chichen Itza from Cancun
+But we didn’t want you to leave aside some extra tips for you to plan to visit Chichen Itza from Cancun.